 David Parlett’s writings on card and board games are essential reading for any scholar of the industry.
 No other writer has quite the grasp of how the mechanisms of play works managing to express them in a way that all gamers can understand.
 His work, though deep, is accessible and offers incredible insight no matter what your level of interest.
 David’s most famous books are undoubtedly the Oxford Guide to Card Games and the Oxford History of Board Games, both of which should be required reading for any aspiring designer.
 His addition to the Hall of Fame is only cemented by the fact he is also responsible for the multimillion selling Hare and Tortoise, winner of the first ever Spiel des Jahres in 1979 and still in print today.

 Since founding Hartland Trefoil in 1971 to say that Francis Tresham has been a major part of the UK games industry is something of an understatement.
 Not only was he responsible for the initial publication of the legendary boardgame Civilisation, he also single-handedly developed the 18XX genre by bringing 1829 to the tables of wannabe railroad bosses around the globe.
 He is also the man who pioneered the use of the first ever technology tree in a boardgame.
 It’s safe to say that without him the landscape of our industry would look very different today.
-Following the sale of Hartland Trefoil in the late 1990s, he now runs Tresham Games and is still designing, developing and releasing 18XX titles today.
-We are honoured to have Francis as part of the first UK Games Hall of Fame intake.
+Following the sale of Hartland Trefoil in the late 1990s, he went on to run Tresham Games and was still designing, developing and releasing 18XX titles into the last decade.
+Francis died in October 2020.
+We were honoured to have Francis as part of the first UK Games Hall of Fame intake.

 Gibsons Games is the oldest board games manufacturer and publisher in the UK and is well deserving of a place in the inaugural Hall of Fame thanks not only to their longevity but also the wide range of titles that they have brought to gamers over the generations.